JakeSimmens/book-shelf/README.md

 Reading personal growth and fiction books have been a big part of my life.
 Inspired by [goodreads](https://www.goodreads.com/), jReads is for multiple users to track and discuss books they have read.

-The focus is on the backend by putting in place a variety of elements such as:
+Areas of focus:

 <ul>
+  <li>Creating an API to interact with any database API</li>
   <li>User authentication</li>
   <li>Managing user comments</li>
-  <li>Creating an API to interact with any database API</li>
   <li>Unit testing</li>
   <li>RESTful routes</li>
 </ul>

+Creating an abstract layer to interact with the database API and the jReads code was the step I was most exicted about.
+I went into it with the mindset of using MongoDB now and being able to swap it out with a SQL database in the future.

+For the book data used, I wanted manage a user's stored book data in a local database while making it easy to add new titles to a library.
 The books and data are initially searched for and found using the Google Books API.
-Any books a user adds to their own library are saved to a seperate database for easy reference in the future.
+Any books a user adds to their own library are then saved to a seperate database for easy reference in the future.

 ### Built With